pantelitsaleonidou20/FL-Online-content-moderation/README.md

 1. for Federated Learning simulation https://www.tensorflow.org/federated/tutorials/federated_learning_for_image_classification
 2. for the addition of Differential Privacy guarantees https://www.tensorflow.org/federated/tutorials/federated_learning_with_differential_privacy

-# 5. Run the FL simulation multiple times and store the results of each repetition in a seperate file, using the script "run_multiple_times.py"
+# 5. Run the FL simulation multiple times

+Using the script "run_multiple_times.py", we repeat the FL training simulation and store the results of each repetition in a seperate file to present aggregated performance evaluation results.